platformsh/platformsh-docs/src/security/data-retention.md

 When an environment is deleted its application logs are deleted as well.

-## Grid Backups
+## Backups

-Application backups running on the Grid (e.g. If you subscribe to a Platform.sh Professional plan) are retained for at least _7 days_.
+Backups on Platform.sh Professional are retained for at least _7 days_.
 They will be purged between 7 days and _6 months_, at Platform.sh's discretion.

-## Dedicated backups
+## Enterprise backups

-Backups for applications running on a Dedicated instance will follow the schedule documented on our [dedicated backups](/dedicated/overview/backups.md) page.
+Platform.sh takes a backup of Platform.sh Enterprise environments every 6 hours.
+These backups are retained for _2 weeks_.

 ## Tombstone backups